Other products

 2. QUALITATIVE AND QUANTITATIVE COMPOSITION

-1 g powder contains:
+Each g contains:

-Active substance:
+Active substances:

 Phenoxymethylpenicillin 800 mg

-(corresponding to phenoxymethylpenicillin potassium 887 mg)
+(equivalent to phenoxymethylpenicillin potassium 887 mg) Excipients:

-Powder for use in drinking water.
 White or almost white powder.

-4.1 Target species
+3.1 Target species

 Chickens.

-4.2 Indications for use, specifying the target species
+3.2 Indications for use for each target species

 For the treatment and metaphylaxis of necrotic enteritis caused by Clostridium perfringens.
 The disease must have been currently diagnosed in the flock before metaphylactic use.

-4.3 Contraindications
+3.3 Contraindications

-Do not use in known cases of hypersensitivity to the active substance, other substances of the beta-lactam group or to any of the excipients.
+Do not use in cases of hypersensitivity to the active substance, other substances of the beta-lactam group or to any of the excipients.

 None.

-4.5 Special precautions for use
+3.5 Special precautions for use

-Special precautions for use in animals
+Special precautions for safe use in the target species:

-Special precautions to be taken by the person administering the veterinary medicinal product to animals
+Special precautions to be taken by the person administering the veterinary medicinal product to animals:

 Penicillins, such as phenoxymethylpenicillin may cause hypersensitivity (allergy) following inhalation, ingestion or skin contact.
 Hypersensitivity to phenoxymethylpenicillin may lead to cross-sensitivity to other penicillins and cephalosporins and vice versa.
 Allergic reactions to these substances may occasionally be serious.